AztecProtocol/l1-contracts/README.md

 You can run `./bootstrap.sh gas_report` to generate a detailed gas report for the current state and update the gas_report.md file.

-If you want something more manageble you should be using the `./boostrap.sh gas_benchmark` which will give you some "happy path" gas numbers for set with and without validators in a format that might be slightly simpler to figure out.
+If you want something more manageable you should be using the `./bootstrap.sh gas_benchmark` which will give you some "happy path" gas numbers for set with and without validators in a format that might be slightly simpler to figure out.
 The values outputted from this can also be seen over time at https://aztecprotocol.github.io/aztec-packages/dev/l1-gas-bench/.

 When running CI or tests with `./bootstrap.sh test`, the script will automatically check if gas usage has changed by running `./bootstrap.sh gas_report check`.
 If gas usage has changed, the test will fail and show a diff of the changes.